javiergcas/PRJ_FAConn/README.md

 7) There are two type of scripts: bash scripts and jupyter notebooks

+# How to run the scripts

+Scripts are expected to be run in order, e.g., FA02_XXX, FA03_XX, etc.

+Here is a basic description of each script set.

+1) **FA02_Preproc_Anat**: This script set will pre-process the anatomical scans.
+This includes skull striping, bias correction, non-linear transformation to MNI space and tissue segmentation.

+2) **FA03_PrepareRefVols4Alignment**: This script set will generate an epi reference volume per EPI run.
+This refernece volume will be a bias corrected version of the first volume of each run.

+3) **FA04_Preproc_fMRI_NoRICOR_PerRun_FIR**: This script calls afni_proc to generate pre-processing scripts for each run separately.
+We will do analyses in original EPI space to minimize partial voluming.
+This script will do (among other things), the following: time shift correction, motion correction, compute registration to T1, spatial smoothing, create of masks for different tissues, and nuisance regression.

 # Instructions for bash scripts

 Bash scripts were created to conduct analyses in the biowulf cluster.
 For that reason, for every step you can find three different scripts: